Fr0s1/DiscordClone/ChatServer/README.md

-This server is used for real time chat
+This Socket.io Server is used for real time chat

+Files in message are also sent to this endpoint